 Included in our holdings are the records of religious congregations that worked at the schools, photographs, newsletters, annuals, government records (including lands records, vital events records, coroner’s inquests and inquiries, and more), sound recordings of survivors, and publications.

-The Oblates of Mary Immaculate are a Catholic missionary religious congregation that operated 10 residential schools in BC.
-Read more about them here: https://www.royalbcmuseum.bc.ca/assets/OMIfonds_ResearchGuide_External.pdf.
-Read descriptions of the records in our database here: https://search-bcarchives.royalbcmuseum.bc.ca/oblate-missionaries-of-mary-immaculate-st-pauls-province-fonds
+The Oblates of Mary Immaculate (OMI) are a Catholic missionary religious congregation that operated ten residential schools in BC.
+The BC Archives holds the Missionary Oblates of Mary Immaculate fonds (PR-2400), which includes approximately 74 metres of records.

-The Sisters of St. Ann are a Catholic religious congregation that worked at four residential schools in BC.
+The Sisters of St. Ann (SSA) are a Catholic religious congregation that worked at four residential schools in BC.
 The Sisters of St. Ann have recently transferred their archival records to the BC Archives, and we are working to process the records and make them accessible.
-To read more about the transfer, see:
+To read more about the transfer, see the news release.

 Our government records holdings cover a range of records connected to residential schools.
-We have guides arranged by subject to help with this research: https://www.royalbcmuseum.bc.ca/archives/tools/guides-indexes-and-inventories
+We have guides arranged by subject to help with this research.

 Sounds recordings and oral histories often contain accounts of people’s experiences in Residential School.
-To access descriptions of these records, go to our catalogue: https://search-bcarchives.royalbcmuseum.bc.ca/ - using the advanced search option, choose sound recording under the “general material designation” dropdown box.
+To search descriptions of these records, go to the BC Archives Collection Search.
+Using the advanced search option, choose sound recording under the “general material designation” dropdown box.

 The BC Archives library collection has publications on Residential Schools in BC.
-To search the library catalogue, go to: https://rbcm.catalogue.libraries.coop/eg/opac/home?physical_loc=488&locg
+To search for publications, view our library catalogue.

 Children in British Columbia were at times sent to residential schools in other provinces.
 The most common province for children from BC to be sent was Alberta.
 The Provincial Archives of Alberta (PAA) has a lot of records that may be helpful in this research, in particular their collection of records (Fonds PR0003) created by the Oblates of Mary Immaculate (OMI).
 The OMI collection at the PAA covers a large geographic area, and is extensive in its scope.
 For more information on accessing OMI records at the PAA, see their access page.
 The PAA has also compiled a list of names of children found in OMI records.

-The Native American Boarding School Healing Coalition is the primary organization in the US compiling information about boarding schools there.
-You can read about them here:
+The Native American Boarding School Healing Coalition is the primary organization compiling information about boarding schools in the US.